Kc1t/Kc1t/README.md

 [![Header](https://ik.imagekit.io/z3fr9lhps/Portfolio/GithubBanner.png?updatedAt=1715471052173 "Header")](https://github.com/kc1t)

 ## <img src="https://raw.githubusercontent.com/nixin72/nixin72/master/wave.gif" height="32px"/> >_ Hello!
-Experienced Fullstack Developer with over 4 years of hands-on experience, blending a passion for design with a knack for automating processes, Currently delving into cybersecurity as a hobby, I thrive on staying abreast of the latest technologies and eagerly seek out new and exciting projects to contribute to.
+Junior Fullstack Developer at 18 years old with over 4 years of hands-on experience.
+I have a passion for design and a knack for automating processes.
+Currently delving into cybersecurity as a hobby, I thrive on staying updated with the latest technologies and eagerly seek out new and exciting projects to contribute to.

 ## 📊 >_ Statistics
 <div align="center">